ARM-software/psa-api/doc/crypto/api/ops/signature.rst

     It cannot be used to sign hashes.

     This is the PureEdDSA digital signature algorithm defined by :RFC-title:`8032`, with a context parameter.
+    The context parameter can be between zero and 255 bytes in length.

     PureEdDSA requires an elliptic curve key on a twisted Edwards curve (see `PSA_ECC_FAMILY_TWISTED_EDWARDS`).
     The following curves are supported: